Sonya Wyatt, Board of Directors, Chair — Click here to email Sonya

 Leila Shebaro, Grants & Research Specialist

-Leila is a native of Virginia, she recently attended university in Washington, DC, where she studied development economics and was drawn to approaches based on sustainable community empowerment.
+Originally from Virginia, Leila recently attended university in Washington, DC, where she studied development economics and was drawn to approaches based on sustainable community empowerment.
 While there, she was active in various community organizing projects, including working in DC Public Schools and with recent immigrants.
-She is passionate about service, working with women, and getting to know her new home of Charleston.
-Note: Leila reads Arabic.

 Click here to email Leila